ricardaonao/ricardaonao/README.md

 # How can I help you ?

 ## I'm Ricardo Souza.
-Full-stack eveloper.
+Full-stack Developer.
 I am very happy to be able to create and help our society!
 Have a project? let's work then!
 Feel free to download all the sample files you want.